programming-applications/e-commerce-webapp-django-orm/README.md

 ## Overview

-This is a professional-grade open-source e-commerce web application built with Django.
-The project leverages the power of Django's high-level abstractions, including its robust ORM, dynamic admin interface, and clean URL routing, to provide a scalable and feature-rich platform for online shopping.
+This is a professional-grade open-source e-commerce web application built with Django Object-Relational Mapping (ORM).
+The project leverages the power of Django Object-Relational Mapping (ORM)'s high-level abstractions, including its robust ORM, dynamic admin interface, and clean URL routing, to provide a scalable and feature-rich platform for online shopping.
 With an emphasis on security, efficiency, and extensibility, this e-commerce solution is designed to meet the needs of modern web development.

 **Key Features:**
 - Seamless product browsing and search functionality